yamotoz/Cry_Of_Roses/README.md

 ## 🕵️‍♂️anonimato
-- [x]  mudança de proxy no firefox e proton vpn ou whonix ou tambem vpn-book, extensão urban-vpn
+- [x]  To change the proxy settings in Firefox, you can use ProtonVPN, Whonix, VPNBook, or the Urban VPN extension.
 - [x]  Auto_Tor_IP_changer
 - [x]  whoami-project